 Step 2: Change the stroke color of the text to Magenta.

 Step 3: Next, select the text, click on Type and Create Outlines to transform the text into a shape.

 Step 4: Select the text with the help of the selection tool, then click on Object then Path and Offset Path, and set a negative offset value (-5 for this example) and hit OK.
 The objective here is to produce a duplicate of the text that is finer and adjusts within the original letters.

 Step 5: Next, choose the darker magenta letters and click on Effect, then Blur and Gaussian Blur, and define a value that gives a magenta glow around each of the letters.

 Step 6: Alter the blur value as per the glowing effect you would want around your letters.

 Step 7: Final Image.

 In this way, you can produce a neon effect on a text in Adobe Illustrator.

 This is a guide to Neon Effect in Illustrator.
-Here we discuss how to create neon effect in illustrator in two different ways; shape effect and text effects in a step by step manner.
+Here we discuss how to create a neon effect in an illustrator in two different ways; shape effect and text effects step by step.
 You can also go through our other related articles to learn more –